jasonlam-swatow/translation-flashcards/README.md

 ## Quick Add

 Paste content like `==sentence==（translation）` into the library's quick add box to automatically split and format entries.
+For bulk entry, place each `==sentence==（translation）` pair on its own line and all of them will be added at once.

 ## Development